 ELB's are configured to accept incoming traffic by specifying one or more listeners.
 A listener is a process that checks for connection requests.

-Listeners are configured with a protocol and port number from client to the ELB, and vise-versa i.e., back from ELB to target.
+Listeners are configured with a protocol and port number from the client to the ELB and vice-versa i.e., back from ELB to the client.

 ELB supports 3 types of load balancers: